anthonydscrs/Portfolio/README.md

 # Packages

-We used the Wild Code School - FullStack - Template
+I used the Wild Code School - FullStack - Template

 ## It contains :
     - _Concurrently_ : Allows for several commands to run concurrently in the same CLI